Supporting our Community

 354 George Street, Toronto, ON M5A 2N3

-Emergency and housing support is provided to the community members who are homeless or formerly homeless through assistance in, finding adequate housing and receiving necessary supports once housed to remain housed.
+Emergency and housing support is provided to the community members who are experiencing homelessness or formerly unhoused through assistance in, finding adequate housing and receiving necessary supports once housed to remain housed.

 Vital partnerships with housing providers and support agencies across the City help ensure that the people we serve find appropriate housing while receiving support with budgeting, health promotion, income stabilization, conflict resolution, eviction prevention and community supports.